Bamblix/net0.github.io/content/writeups/PDO-SQL-injection.md

 ### Conclusion & References

-Prepared statements are secure - but only when used correctly.
+Prepared statements are secure, but only when used correctly.

 The key takeaways from this technique: